 Don't stay up for a late night cramming session the day before your test.
-Get to bed early so you’re fully rested for the next day, and leave in plenty of time to get to the test centre.
+Get to bed early so you’re fully rested for the next day.
+Leave in plenty of time to get to the test centre.

 And don’t forget your provisional licence and the card with your test details.